 Each fall FOC offers the CRA Review course for individuals interested in expanding their knowledge of research administration and potentially sitting for the Certified Research Administrator (CRA), Certified Pre-Award Administrator (CPRA) and Certified Financial Research Administrator (CFRA) exams offered by the Research Administrators Certification Council (RACC).

-The Fall 2018 course will begin August 15th and consists of weekly lunchtime sessions that will focus on specific areas of the RACC Body of Knowledge.
-Registration is open, but space is limited to 15.
-Priority will go to those who plan on sitting for the exam in Fall 2018 or Spring 2019.
-For more information and to register, please click HERE.
-For more information on the CRA Review course, please contact Erika Priddy (x3-7295).
+The next course will be offered in Fall, 2019 and will consist of weekly lunchtime sessions that will focus on specific areas of the RACC Body of Knowledge.
+Registration is now open, but space is limited to 20.
+Priority will go to those who plan on sitting for the exam in Fall 2019 or Spring 2020.
+For more information on the CRA Review course view the detailed page (https://foc.virginia.edu/cra-review-course) or contact Erika Priddy (x3-7295).
+To register, click HERE.

 While some training topics may be unique to sponsored programs, much of the day-to-day financial work of research administrators is done in the University's Integrated System.
 If you have responsibilities in the finance modules of the Integrated System, you will be required to attend FOC's instructor-led Finance Fundamentals course and to complete the online courses associated with your specific responsibilities.
-To complete the training requirements for Integrated System responsibilities, subscribe to the Learning Path with the name of the responsibility (e.g., GA Award Manager) in Employee Self-Service, Learner Home, and enroll in and complete each course in the path.
+Check HERE to see what training you may need for your responsibilities.